-The modeling elements used in hierarchical organization of the options are listed and described below together with their corresponding icons in the GME modeling environment:
+The modeling elements used in the hierarchical organization of the options are listed and described below together with their corresponding icons we used in the GME modeling environment:

-Option category Middleware configuration options hierarchically reside in the option categories .
+- Option category Middleware configuration options are arranged hierarchically within the different option categories.
 An option category may include other option categories recursively.
-All the options can have a default value.
-The option category and all the options can have a description attribute, which is a textual description of that category or the option.

-Numeric option Options having an integer numeric value are named as integer options.
+All the options have a default value.
+Moreover, the option category and all the options can have a description attribute, which is a textual description of that category or the option. - Numeric option Options having an integer numeric value are named as integer options.
 An integer option can be limited in range when it will have maximum and minimum value attributes.

-String option Options having an alphanumeric value are named as string options .

-Enum option Options that can be selected from a set of values are named as enum options.

-E Enum option value The enumerated values that can be contained in enum options are represented with enum option value elements.
-One of the enum option values in the same enum option group can have a default attribute set to true, which makes it the default value of the associated enum option.

-Flag option The flag option can be set to a combination of the values from the given value set.
+- String option Options having an alphanumeric value are named as string options. - Enum option Options that can be selected from a set of values are named as enum options. - E Enum option value The enumerated values that can be contained in enum options are represented with enum option value elements.
+One of the enum option values in the same enum option group can have a default attribute set to true, which makes it the default value of the associated enum option. - Flag option The flag option can be set to a combination of the values from the given value set.

-Flag option value Each flag element for a flag option is defined as a flag option value .
+F Flag option value Each flag element for a flag option is defined as a flag option value.